AnkitBarik/planetMagFields/README.md

 p.plot(r=1,proj='moll')
 ```

-produces the info mentioned above first and then the following plot of Earth's magnetic field
+produces the info mentioned above first and then the following plot of Earth's magnetic field using a Mollweide projection

 <img src="planetMagFields/images/2d/earth2d.png" width="500">